-Evernote for iPad review
+Evernote full review

 It’s hard to believe that the iPad version of Evernote is the same one that runs on the iPhone and iPod touch.
 Evernote for iPad offers almost all the same features, but in tablet guise it’s just not as elegant, polished or easy to use.